SchoolOfCode/bootcamp-17-bc17-w7d3-workshop_nextjs-boilerplate-workshops_next-js-boilerplate/plan.md

 You can change the state with a click of a button.

 Now all you need to do is use that bit of state ("menuToggle" maybe) to show/hide a menu.
 The rest is all CSS.
 When the menu is open it's full screen and it shows: the menu close button, a link to the home page, a link to the founders page.

+### Client Brief: All The Forms

+### Objectives:

+Users should see a link on the home page saying "Book Consultation", they should not see the phone number anymore.✅ Users should be able to click the link and go to a "Design Booking" page ("/booking") When a user reaches the "Design Booking" page they should see a simple form that matches the designs you've been given.
+When a user submits the form it should validate that no fields are empty.
+If there is an empty form field show an error.
+If there is no error then console log the form data 🙂 (don't worry about posting the data anywhere).